-The Company operates the ABC Television Network (ABC), which as of October 1, 2016, had affiliation agreements with 242 local television stations reaching almost 100% of all U.S. television households.
-ABC broadcasts programs in the following "dayparts": primetime, daytime, late night, news and sports.
+The Company operates the ABC Television Network (ABC), which as of September 30, 2017, had affiliation agreements with 244 local television stations reaching almost 100% of U.S. television households.
+ABC broadcasts programs in the primetime, daytime, late night, news and sports "dayparts".